- ASIC Mining

 Rather than a rehash (pun intended) of the advantages and disadvantages of Proof of Work versus Proof of stake, we’re here to break down how CPUs, GPUs, and ASICs all play a key role in the mining process.
 Understanding the hardware behind Proof of Work is essential for analyzing the sustainability and level of decentralization of different coins.
 We’ll go over the advantages and disadvantages of each hardware and how they’re relevant to the most popular cryptocurrencies and hard forks.

-That ASIC might earn you 10 dollars profit in the first month.
-Though due to the constant arms race of acquiring hashing power, your profits would decrease each subsequent month.
-Here’s a look at the increasing Bitcoin hash rate over the last year.
+That ASIC might earn you 10 dollars in profit in the first month.
+Due to the constant arms race of acquiring hashing power, your profits would likely decrease each subsequent month.
+Here’s a look at the increasing Bitcoin hash rate over a stretch of time in 2017 to 2018, when many new miners entered the market.

 And with great power comes great electricity.
 These ASICs will cost you a significant amount of money in electricity bills.
 As a result, the majority of mining takes place in countries with cheap electricity.
 Some of the miners are even able to receive special industrial rates for this.